Cell type identification of the single cells of Drosophila optic lobe based on their specific markers

 Astrocyte-specific suppression of deathstar gene shortens lifespan in D. melanogaster

 To test the possible function of deathstar gene in D. melanogaster lifespan, we knocked down deathstar in distinct CNS cell types (CG, PNG, ALG, EGN, EGT, SPG, Glia and Neurons) and measured their life span for 40~50 days.
 We observed a significant reduction in lifespan for the flies that had ALG-specific expression of deathstar RNAi, supporting the specific effect of the deathstar gene in ALG on the life span of D. melanogaster (Figure 7A).
-However, in female flies such reducing effect of deathstar RNAi was observed in other cell types (EGN, EGT, PNG and neurons) at lower level than that of ALG.
 The ALG-specific effect of deathstar RNAi on lifespan was observed in both male and female flies (Fig. 7A and 7B), suggesting that the role of deathstar on the lifespan is not sexually dimorphic.